 Despite their gorgeous appearance, these bags do not call attention to themselves.
-Form wise, they look just like normal messenger bags and won’t let on that they’re carrying thousands of dollars worth of gear.
+Form wise, they look just like normal messenger bags (like the Wotancraft Scout) and won’t let on that they’re carrying thousands of dollars worth of gear.
 Even the zippers on the side pockets are inconspicuous, making them harder for potential thieves to target.

 When you do wear it, a sturdy, removable canvas strap fitted with swivel hooks keeps the bag perched on your shoulder and your comfort is further enhanced with a long, removable shoulder pad that prevents the bag from sliding out of place.